awsdocs/amazon-rekognition-developer-guide/doc_source/API_CreateProjectVersion.md

 # CreateProjectVersion<a name="API_CreateProjectVersion"></a>

 Creates a new version of a model and begins training\.
 Models are managed as part of an Amazon Rekognition Custom Labels project\.
-You can specify one training dataset and one testing dataset\.
 The response from `CreateProjectVersion` is an Amazon Resource Name \(ARN\) for the version of the model\.

+Training uses the training and test datasets associated with the project\.
+For more information, see [Creating training and test datasets](https://docs.aws.amazon.com/rekognition/latest/customlabels-dg/creating-datasets.html)\.

+**Note**
+You can train a modelin a project that doesn't have associated datasets by specifying manifest files in the `TrainingData` and `TestingData` fields\.
+If you open the console after training a model with manifest files, Amazon Rekognition Custom Labels creates the datasets for you using the most recent manifest files\.
+You can no longer train a model version for the project by specifying manifest files\.
+Instead of training with a project without associated datasets, we recommend that you use the manifest files to create training and test datasets for the project\.

 Training takes a while to complete\.
 You can get the current status by calling [ DescribeProjectVersions ](API_DescribeProjectVersions.md)\.
+Training completed successfully if the value of the `Status` field is `TRAINING_COMPLETED`\.

+If training fails, see [ Debugging a failed model training](https://docs.aws.amazon.com/rekognition/latest/customlabels-dg/tm-debugging.html)\.

 Once training has successfully completed, call [ DescribeProjectVersions ](API_DescribeProjectVersions.md) to get the training results and evaluate the model\.
+For more information, see [Improving a trained Amazon Rekognition Custom Labels model](https://docs.aws.amazon.com/rekognition/latest/customlabels-dg/improving-model.html)\.

 After evaluating the model, you start the model by calling [ StartProjectVersion ](API_StartProjectVersion.md)\.